 We were all tired but staying well hydrated throughout the day, this made all the difference and after cleaning up in camp we were all excited and invigorated by the days hike and felt great and excited about the coming days.
 Ian was happy with mine and everyone’s performance and we had a couple of easier days to come before the big and long summit day.
 We all went to bed early and woke up refreshed and ready for the wall.

-After the 700 ft climb (mostly walking) up the Barranco wall we walked around the base of the big summit volcano.
+After the 700 feet climb (mostly walking) up the Barranco Wall we walked around the base of the big summit volcano.
 We walk around the mountain going up and down small hills nothing too strenuous and everyone was walking and talking and enjoying the new dusty moon like terrain.

 This walk was great and having the extra days helped grow my confidence.
 If I wasn’t feeling a win at the end of each day, I am not sure I could have had the belief I could make the summit.
 By feeling tired but fulfilled each day I was motivated to take on the next day.
 We could hear people vomiting and moaning and feeling the altitude in Barranco and Karanga camp.
 Ian explained that most people are doing 5 or 6 day climbs.
 Going to high altitude too fast and getting sick and having to go down and only 50% of people make the summit.
 There is no way I could have cut out any days.
 I needed all 8 to make the climb.
 Ian said ‘We are here to enjoy and experience something special why cut out days, get sick and have to go down’.